greenbone/templates/ISSUE_TEMPLATE-template.md

 <!--
   Did something go wrong?
   Is something broken, or not behaving as you expected?
   Is this really a bug?
-If in doubt please use https://community.greenbone.net/c/gse instead.
+If in doubt, please use https://community.greenbone.net/c/gse instead.
   Please attach screenshots if possible!
 They are extremely helpful for diagnosing issues.